Sugarmollusc/Assignments/README.md

-# Assignments
+# Week 5 assignments
-Zuri assignments weeks 3-5
+Zuri assignments weeks 3 and 4 contained in the branch named week 5